Ryan McMahon Preview, Player Props: Rockies vs. Orioles

-The Colorado Rockies, including Ryan McMahon (hitting .268 in his past 10 games, with a double, two home runs, four walks and six RBI), battle starting pitcher Cole Irvin and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Ryan McMahon, with a slugging percentage of .390 in his past 10 games -- including two home runs -- will be in action for the Colorado Rockies versus the Baltimore Orioles, with Kyle Bradish on the hill, August 26 at 7:05 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Rays.
+He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Ryan McMahon Game Info & Props vs. the Orioles